AndresLDF/PFPJ03---MLS-league-match-resume-video-generator/README.md

 https://github.com/AndresLDF/PFPJ03---MLS-league-match-resume-video-generator/assets/71279108/0f760527-2370-4ea7-b253-3671ce8ddb93

+**Important Notes:** This project was updated on the 05/25/23 but the web page for the MLS website may have changed the classes names, tags used, or id names (this happens from the first version done in 2021 to the version uploaded in 2023 for my portfolio).
+If an element is not located it should be properly updated.

-## Points of improvement:
+## Points of Improvement:
-- The program does not check if the video files already exist to take proper actions.
-This causes a new video with the same name as an old one to not be generated.
+- The program does not check if the video files already exist, which can lead to issues when generating a new video with the same name as an existing one.
-- An UI interface for selecting the options to use should be added and an executable file generated.
+- An UI interface should be added to allow users to select the desired options.
+Additionally, it would be beneficial to generate an executable file for easier execution.
-- The frames need to be removed at the end of the `mlsVideoCreator function execution.
+- The frames need to be removed at the end of the `mlsVideoCreator` function execution.
+- Consider adding expression markup to the text and providing a proper introduction to the project.
-- The function `mlsVideoCreator` for creating the video could include the video configuration as one of the parameters.
+- The `mlsVideoCreator` function could be enhanced by including the video configuration as one of its parameters.
 - Include a header in the frames that indicates that the video is a resume and also includes the dates for the video.
-- Some testing should be done on the program to check for possible bugs.
+- It is recommended to conduct thorough testing on the program to identify and resolve any potential bugs.